-The judges will seek a strong "look and feel" to the programme which adds interest for viewers.
+The judges will seek a strong "look and feel" to the programme and other content which adds interest and involvement for viewers.
 The judges will expect any interviews to explore and explain the issues well and location reports which are made relevant by intelligent hosting.
-The programme may be linked in a studio or on location.